microsoft/go/eng/doc/fips/README.md

 Setting the `goexperiment.<option>` build tag can be used as an alternative to setting the `GOEXPERIMENT` environment variable.

 > For details about combining multiple `GOEXPERIMENT`s and using build tags to customize your build, see [Usage: GOEXPERIMENTs and backend build tags](#usage-goexperiments-and-backend-build-tags).

+If a crypto backend is selected but isn't supported, the build fails.
+For example, attempting to use the OpenSSL backend without cgo enabled results in a build error.

+> Prior to Go 1.21, instead of failing, the build automatically uses the Go standard library crypto implementation.
+This behavior can cause accidental or unclear fallback to Go crypto, silently breaking compliance with the internal Microsoft crypto policy.
+>
+> In 1.21, this behavior was changed.
+Fallback is now opt-in with the `GOEXPERIMENT` `allowcryptofallback`.
+This option is primarily intended for internal use during the Microsoft Go build and should be avoided in general use.
+See [`allowcryptofallback`](#build-option-to-allow-go-standard-library-crypto-fallback) for more information.

 The Microsoft Go fork must be used for these `GOEXPERIMENT` values to work.
 See setup instructions in [the distribution section of the microsoft/go readme][microsoft-go-download].